 We package food orders for local soup kitchens and food pantries; we purchase and collect food for distribution; help people in need through SNAP application assistance; reach communities with limited resources with mobile pantries; and encourage others to get involved.
-Last year, we distributed food for over 66 million meals (nearly 80 million pounds), 22% of which was fresh produce.
+Last year, we distributed food for over 90 million meals (more than 108 million pounds).
 We address hunger as a health issue by providing more fruits and vegetables, nutrition education, and medical screenings to inspire positive lifestyles.
-Community members from all walks of life engage in our mission through volunteer opportunities resulting in nearly 40,000 volunteer visits last year-equivalent to the work of about 38 full-time employees.
+Community members from all walks of life engage in our mission through volunteer opportunities resulting in nearly 34,000 volunteer visits last year-equivalent to the work of about 42 full-time employees.

 CFBNJ’s mission is to fight hunger and poverty in New Jersey by assisting those in need and seeking long-term solutions.
 We will engage, educate and empower all sectors of society in the battle.
 We advance this mission during times of relative calm and during periods of upheaval.
 We are so grateful for your support in this fight.

 Kathleen has received numerous awards, including recognition from three Presidents, three Governors of New Jersey, and even the Pope.
 She is also a 2013 inductee of the New Jersey Hall of Fame.
 From among the more than 200 executive directors of Feeding America members, Kathleen was selected as the recipient of the John van Hengel Fellow Award for her vision and leadership of one of the most productive food banks in the country.
 During her more than 35 years of involvement in the distribution of food to people in need, she designed and implemented programs to alleviate hunger and poverty that have been replicated by food banks across the nation.

 Kathleen has a BS in Education from the State University of New York at Oneonta and eight honorary doctorates from colleges and universities in New Jersey and New York.